 A closer look at macro trends that are likely to shape the trading environment in the coming months

 Previous editions of Global Macro Outlook

 Investing involves risks, including the potential loss of principal.
 Financial markets are volatile and can fluctuate significantly in response to company, industry, political, regulatory, market, or economic developments.
-These risks are magnified for investments made in emerging markets.
-Currency risk is the risk that fluctuations in exchange rates may adversely affect the value of a portfolio’s investments.
+The information provided does not take into account the suitability, investment objectives, financial situation, or particular needs of any specific person.

-Neither Manulife Investment Management or its affiliates, nor any of their directors, officers, or employees, shall assume any liability or responsibility for any direct or indirect loss or damage or any other consequence of any person acting or not acting in reliance on the information contained here.
-This material was prepared solely for informational purposes, does not constitute a recommendation, professional advice, an offer or an invitation by or on behalf of Manulife Investment Management to any person to buy or sell any security or adopt any investment strategy, and is no indication of trading intent in any fund or account managed by Manulife Investment Management.
+Manulife Investment Management shall not assume any liability or responsibility for any direct or indirect loss or damage or any other consequence of any person acting or not acting in reliance on the information contained here.
+This material was prepared solely for informational purposes, does not constitute a recommendation, professional advice, an offer or an invitation by or on behalf of Manulife Investment Management to any person to buy or sell any security or adopt any investment approach, and is no indication of trading intent in any fund or account managed by Manulife Investment Management.
 No investment strategy or risk management technique can guarantee returns or eliminate risk in any market environment.
 Diversification or asset allocation does not guarantee a profit or protect against the risk of loss in any market.
 Unless otherwise specified, all data is sourced from Manulife Investment Management.
 Past performance does not guarantee future results.

-Manulife Investment Management, the Stylized M Design, and Manulife Investment Management & Stylized M Design are trademarks of The Manufacturers Life Insurance Company and are used by its affiliates under license.
+Manulife, Manulife Investment Management, Stylized M Design, and Manulife Investment Management & Stylized M Design are trademarks of The Manufacturers Life Insurance Company and are used by it, and by its affiliates under license.